-(3) may not intentionally target a United States person reasonably believed to be located outside the United States;
+(3) may not intentionally target a United States person reasonably believed to be located outside the United States:

-(4) may not intentionally acquire any communication as to which the sender and all intended recipients are known at the time of the acquisition to be located in the United States; and copies of the communication that are not available to any end user but are available to a systems administrator as an archival back-up will be restricted and destroyed in accordance with normal business practices and will not be made available to any other person.
-In the event FBI archival back-up data is used to restore an electronic and data storage system, the FBI will ensure that the previously deleted communication will not be accessible to any user and will be deleted from any storage system.
+(4) may not intentionally acquire any communication as to which the sender and all intended recipients are known at the time of the acquisition to be located in the United States; and business practices and will not be made available to any other person.
+In the event FBI archival back-up data is used to restore an electronic and data storage system, the FBI will ensure that the previously deleted communication will not be accessible to any user and will be deleted from any stored system.